Environmental Champions Initiative

 SDG&E’s Environmental Champions initiative supports 501(c)3 non-profit organizations whose programs work to improve our local environment in San Diego County and southern Orange County.

 This year, Environmental Champions grants will continue to support efforts to increase climate science education in our region.
-Applications must address how their program works to inform and inspire the public to take action to protect our planet from future climate impacts.
+Applications must address how their program works to engage the public, especially K-12 students in climate literacy.

 Funds will support environmental programs that incorporate climate science education into one or more of the following topics: